 In terms of important things to remember:

-• If it was you that caused the delay (whether this is your fault or not), try and settle the matter with the person above you as soon as possible and absolutely conclusively, so no further claims can find their way down the chain to you.
+• If it was you who caused the delay (whether or not it was your fault), try and settle the matter with the person above you as soon as possible and absolutely conclusively, so no further claims can find their way down the chain to you.

 • If you are somewhere in the middle of the chain, don’t settle too early with the person below you.
 You want to be certain that the person above you is not going to pursue a claim against you before you agree to compromise your right to include their claim against your buyer.